-The School's raison d'être is to prepare boys, who have dyslexia or some other form of learning difficulty, for Common Entrance to major British public schools.
+The School's raison d'être is to prepare boys, who have dyslexia or some other form of learning difficulty, for Common Entrance, GCSEs and beyond.

 Learning difficulties should not preclude academic success.

 We provide a tailored education in beautiful surroundings and maintain high expectations for the academic future.
 We aim to enhance boys' self-esteem, in the firm belief that confidence is the key to academic success.

 So why Bruern Abbey?